Visit Our Shop

 • Exposure through TAC marketing and social media

-• $1,000 worth of free classes at Textile Arts Center, followed by 30% off all additional classes taken
+• $1,000 worth of free classes at Textile Arts Center during the residency

 Tuition